 And his case has attracted broad support from the military.

-Oklahoma elected officials and the public have 37 generals, admirals, along with the former inspector general of the Department of Defense signing a brief in support of Mr. Behenna's self-defense claim.
+You have 37 generals, admirals, along with the former Inspector General of the Department of Defense signing a brief in support of Mr. Behenna's self-defense claim.

-Numerous members of the Oklahoma Congressional delegation, Oklahoma's then governor, Mary Fallon at the time, current Oklahoma Attorney General Mike Hunter also expressed support.
+Numerous members of the Oklahoma Congressional Delegation, Oklahoma's then governor, Mary Fallon, at the time, current Oklahoma Attorney General Mike Hunter also expressed support.

-I think his first interview uh since yesterday.
+And he joins us right now, I think his first interview since yesterday.

-Uh thank you all for being here.
+Thank you all for being here.

 We appreciate your time.

-Uh well, first uh thank you for serving your country.
+Well, first, thank you for serving your country.

-Um, I get very troubled, uh, Lieutenant, when I hear that we're second guessing brave men in battlefield conditions having to make split seconds decisions, and then you're getting second guessed, and I certainly did not like the rules of engagement under the last administration of Barack Obama.
+I get very troubled, Lieutenant, when I hear that we're second-guessing brave men in battlefield conditions having to make split-second decisions, and then you're getting second-guessed.

 Absolutely.